amanda-purnhagen/CS-255_Sys-Analysis-and-Design/README.md

 # CS-255_DriverPass-Project
-As a systems analyst, help create the DriverPass system which provides students with access to online practice exams and on-the-road training to better prepare them for driving tests.
+Demonstrates my ability to take the role of a systems analyst and create system design documents and business requirement documents for a hypothetical company, DriverPass.
+The DriverPass system provides students with access to online practice exams and on-the-road training to better prepare them for driving tests.

 ## Briefly summarize the DriverPass project.
 Who was the client?
 What type of system did they want you to design?
 Our small consulting company has entered a contract with the DriverPass project team to create their new system.
 This system will provide eligible U.S. citizens with a learning hub for preparing for the drivers license exam.
 The system will offer students online practice exams, the ability to schedule appointments with experienced trainers in a DriverPass car, and much more.